Two Dimensions of Gospel

 4. Engage

-A Call to Authenticity:
+A call to Authenticity:

-Engaging with the community is a sacred responsibility.
+Engaging within community is a sacred responsibility.
 By following this progression—examining ourselves, experiencing God, and confirming the effects—we ensure that our actions are genuine and impactful.
 This process reflects the heart of true discipleship: to be transformed by God and to share that transformation with others in love and humility.
 We can't make a difference when we're alone; it's God's plan for us to work together as a group.
 The idea of coming together to impact others and glorify God reflects a strong sense of community and shared purpose.
 Working together despite our differences can lead to powerful outcomes, especially when unified by Holy Spirit and a common goal to Glorify God.
 When true followers of Christ fellowship in one spirit and mind, the effect is powerful and transformative.

-Click here to Engage others
+Click to Engage others